hiren14/PDS_Practical/py set 2.2.md

     20    0.3  Good     I     SI2   63.3   56.0    351  4.26  4.30  2.71

-# Write a Pandas program to calculate the count, the minimum, and maximum price for each cut of diamonds Data Frame.
+# 9.Write a Pandas program to calculate the count, the minimum, and maximum price for each cut of diamonds Data Frame.